 Using Misleading Subject Lines

-Crafting an engaging email subject line is a great way to encourage recipients to open your email.
+Crafting an engaging email subject line is a great way to encourage customers to open your email.
 However, these should never be misleading or overly gimmicky.
 You don’t want customers unsubscribing or marking emails as spam, do you?

 Misleading subject lines often overuse capitalization, punctuation, and emojis as well as trigger words and phrases, such as: